 What Is the Purpose of a Gantt Chart?

-Thanks to its horizontal structure, it's convenient to see how tasks stack over time, allowing you to monitor progress actively.
+Thanks to its horizontal structure, it's convenient to see how tasks stack over time to monitor progress actively.
 But why is this tool so important in project management?
 It places the plan at the center, so everyone involved knows what to expect and what it takes to deliver the project on time and within budget.
 Gantt chart is the most important technique in traditional project management.

 Simple Gantt Chart